Children’s Advocacy Centers of Georgia, Inc.

 Children’s Advocacy Centers throughout the state of Georgia provide tremendous professional opportunities for individuals interested in a career in the non-profit sector focusing on child abuse and related services.
 Each local CAC is an independent organization with its own governing entity and, therefore, its own employment criteria and policies.
 The Children’s Advocacy Centers of Georgia routinely posts employment opportunities here as a service to our member centers.
 If you have questions pertaining to the postings, please contact the local center directly.

-We have no openings at this time.
+We currently have no open positions.
 Please check back frequently.